What dairy-free bread do we use?

 Totally not fair, I know.

-I’d send you some if I could but it will be expired when it arrives.
-No good.
+I’d send you some if I could, but it would be expired by the time it arrives.
+I’m sorry.

-But you can find softer, fresher loaves at Walmart, Target, etc. It’s a mainstream brand.
+I do find softer, fresher loaves of Nature’s Own at Walmart, Target, and just about any grocery store since it’s a mainstream brand.